What is the history of modern technical writing?

 1986

-The American National Standards Institute (ANSI) released the Standard Generalized Markup Language (SGML), which became the basis of several subset markup languages, including HTML.
+The American National Standards Institute (ANSI) released the Standard Generalized Markup Language (SGML).
+This language became the basis of several subset markup languages, including HTML.

 1987